 Who gets it and who is at risk?

 Anyone can suffer from halitosis and most people do at some point in their lives.
-People with poor dental hygiene, and those who smoke or drink alcohol or caffeine irritate the problem.
+Poor dental hygiene, smoking, and drinking alcohol or caffeine may worsen the problem.

 Symptoms and signs